BGU-CS-VIL/VersatileHDPMixtureModels.jl/README.md

 [Paper](https://www.cs.bgu.ac.il/~orenfr/papers/Dinari_UAI_2020.pdf),
 [Supplemental Material](https://www.cs.bgu.ac.il/~orenfr/papers/Dinari_UAI_2020_supmat.pdf) <br>

+### What can it do?

+This package allows to perform inference in the *vHDPMM* setting, as described in the paper, or as an alternative, it can perform inference in *HDPMM* setting.

 ### Quick Start

 1. Get Julia from [here](https://julialang.org/), any version above 1.1.0 should work, install, and run it.